Normality and Cohen-Macaulayness of local models of Shimura varieties: Acknowledgement

 \section{Acknowledgement}

-We thank U. G\"ortz and X. Zhu for helpful discussions on local models and J. Starr for answering my questions on algebraic geometry.
-We also thank G. Pappas for pointing out a different connection between local models and wonderful compactification \cite{FF} and \cite[Chapter 8]{PRS}.
+We thank U. G\"ortz, T. Wedhorn and X. Zhu for helpful discussions on local models and J. Starr for answering my questions on algebraic geometry.
+We thank G. Pappas for pointing out a different connection between local models and wonderful compactifications \cite{FF}, \cite[Chapter 8]{PRS}.
+We also thank the referees for many useful suggestions.